Alternating-time temporal logic: Syntax

+Unlike in ATL*, temporal operators in ATL cannot be combined arbitrarily: each temporal objective is immediately governed by a strategic quantifier.
+The syntax is the same as computational tree logic (CTL), but quantifies over coalitional moves rather than branches of executions.
+The syntactical expressiveness difference between ATL and ATL* is mirrored in CTL and CTL*.

 Examples

 One can write logical formulas in ATL such as $\langle \langle \{a, b\}\rangle \rangle F p$ that expresses the fact that agents a and b have a strategy to ensure that the property p holds in the future, whatever the other agents of the system are performing.

 Extensions and variants

 ATL* is the extension of ATL, as CTL* extends CTL.
 ATL* allows to write more complex temporal objectives, for instance $\langle \langle \{a, b\}\rangle \rangle (F p \land G q)$.
 Belardinelli et al. proposes a variant of ATL on finite traces.
 ATL has been extended with context, in order to store the current strategies played by the agents.
 ATL* is extended by strategy logic.

 ATL has been generalized to include epistemic features.
 In 2003, van der Hoek and Woodridge proposed ATEL: the logic ATL augmented with an epistemic operator from epistemic logic.
 In 2004, Pierre-Yves Schobbens proposed variants of ATL with imperfect recall.

 One cannot express properties about individual objectives in ATL.
-That is why, in 2010, Chatterjee, Henzinger and Piterman introduced strategy logic, a first-order logic in which strategies are first-order citizens.
+That is why, in 2010, Chatterjee, Henzinger and Piterman introduced Strategy Logic, a first-order logic in which strategies are first-order citizens.
 Strategy logic subsumes both ATL and ATL*.